The Political Fix: AAP and Mamata Banerjee are looking to take slices out of the Congress pie

 Now, it is clear that Banerjee does not plan to sit around and wait while the Congress tries to get its house in order, in Punjab, Rajasthan, Chhattisgarh and indeed at the national level.

-First, the party opened its doors to many of those who had left the Trinamool Congress for the BJP ahead of the 2021 elections, most prominently former Union Ministers Mukul Roy and Babul Supriya.
+First, the party opened its doors to many of those who had left the Trinamool Congress for the BJP ahead of the 2021 elections, most prominently former Union Ministers Mukul Roy and Babul Supriyo.
 In fact, Banerjee has even “announced that a committee will be formed to decide on taking back the former leaders on a case-to-case basis”, since so many have expressed a desire to return.

 Then, in August, my colleagues Arunabh Saikia and Shoaib Daniyal described what was taking place in Tripura, currently ruled by the BJP.